This post may contain affiliate links. Please see my disclosure policy for more details.

 I’ve spent quite a bit of time exploring the Blue Mountains since I’ve been living in Sydney, so here’s my round up of my favourite Blue Mountains lookouts, including maps and instructions on how to find them.

-If you’re planning on staying in the Blue Mountains overnight, check out your accommodation options in the map below.
-Katoomba is the most popular area to stay in, with lots of shops and cafes, but Leura is also cute and quaint!:
+If you’re planning on staying in the Blue Mountains overnight, use the search box below to check out your accommodation options.
+I usually stay in Katoomba, which is the main hub with lots of shops and cafes, but Leura is also cute and very quaint!

-To skip straight to a lookout, just click on viewpoint in the list below.
+To skip straight to a particular Blue Mountains lookout, click on the list below.

 The main town in the Blue Mountains, Katoomba, not only has quaint shops, art galleries and cafes, but plenty of nearby walking tracks and lookouts, including the famous Three Sisters rock formation.
 Here are three great Blue Mountains lookouts to visit in Katoomba.